ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

   Only valid when ``src`` is a local file or directory.

-  All variables defined in inventory files, vars files and the playbook will be passed to the template engine, as well as Ansible-defined ones, such as ``playbook_dir``, ``ansible_version``, etc.
+  All variables defined in inventory files, vars files and the playbook will be passed to the template engine, as well as `Ansible special variables <https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#special-variables>`_, such as ``playbook_dir``, ``ansible_version``, etc.

   If variables defined in different scopes share the same name, Ansible will apply variable precedence to them.
 You can see the complete precedence order `in Ansible's documentation <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence>`_